dayton-outar/smpl/README.md

 SMPL is a small, but expressive math programming language.

 --

 Credits to Prof. Daniel Coore for the original specification.
 Herein this project is the manifestation of a custom version of that specification.
 The result of the modifications are found [here](./src/smpl/lang).

+Prof. Coore mentioned that his initial specification was inspired by [Scheme](https://home.adelphi.edu/sbloch/class/archive/270/scheme.shtml).
+Scheme is inspired by [Lisp](https://lisp-lang.org/).

+Plan to maintain the language as loosely typed.
+So, using Java [this StackOverflow entry](https://stackoverflow.com/questions/28042626/check-if-object-is-instance-of-any-number-class) may prove useful.

 This repo contains the prototype of the SMPL project that uses the Java platform and uses JFlex and CUP tools.
 Plans are in mind to build this project using C by making use of the Lex & Yacc tools (or, better yet, Flex & Bison<sup>[+](https://aquamentus.com/flex_bison.html)</sup>).